JuliaControl/ControlSystems.jl/docs/src/examples/ilc.md

 ## ILC iteration

-The next step is to implement the ILC scheme:
+The next step is to implement the ILC scheme and run it:

 ```@example ilc
 function ilc(Gc, Q, L)